Key college application deadlines for 2026

 6 types of college applications

-Deadlines for college applications in 2025 depend on the type of application you’re submitting and the school you’re applying to.
+Deadlines for college applications in 2026 depend on the type of application you're submitting and the school you're applying to.
 The most common types of college applications include:

 1. Early Action

-Early Action allows students to apply ahead of the Regular Decision deadline.
-This is a non-binding option, which means even if you’re accepted, you won’t be obligated to attend.
-While a majority of colleges allow you to apply to several schools under Early Action, some schools are introducing Single-Choice Early Action, which means while you’re not bound to that school should you be accepted, you are agreeing that you are only applying to that single college.
+Early Action allows students to apply ahead of the regular decision deadline.
+This is a non-binding option, which means even if you're accepted, you won’t be obligated to attend.
+While most colleges allow you to apply to several schools under Early Action, some schools are introducing Single-Choice Early Action, which means while you're not bound to that school should you be accepted, you are agreeing that you are only applying to that single college.
+Students who apply through Early Action are usually set on one particular college and want to demonstrate their interest.

 2. Early Decision